The Settings page lets you configure the instance-wide settings for Looker.

 Application Time Zone

 If the User Specific Time Zones option is enabled, then an admin can set the user’s default time zone or users can set their own default time zone.
-If the admin or user has not set the user’s default time zone, then the Application Time Zone is used for that user.
-All time data will be converted from the Database Time Zone to the Application Time Zone.
+If the admin or user has not set the user’s default time zone, then the Application Time Zone is used for that user, and all time-based data queried by that user will be converted to the Application Time Zone.

 The Application Time Zone setting is also used as the default time zone for scheduling data deliveries.
 The time zone used for schedules does not affect time data returned by a query, it only affects the time the data will be sent.